-- It is extensively used for the industrial building where a high quantity of reinforcement is used, i.e. metro columns, industrial slabs, large columns, and many others.
+- It is extensively used for industrial buildings where a high quantity of reinforcement is used, i.e. metro columns, industrial slabs, large columns, and many others.

-- The building of raft and pile foundations.
+- Also used in the building having raft foundation and pile foundation.

 - In retrofitting and repairing constructions.